 College membership benefits:

-The College offers three tiers of membership: Fellow, Registrar and Titled/Member of the College.
+The College offers three tiers of membership: Fellow, Registrar and Titled members can choose to join as Member of the College.

 The APA physiotherapist Title/Member of the Australian College of Physiotherapy is a formal recognition of the attainment of a highly developed level of competency in a particular area of practice.
 An APA member must successfully complete a rigorous process to prove they have the required level of clinical expertise and knowledge to achieve Titled/Associate Fellowship status.

 Member of the Australian College of Physiotherapy (This member category is under construction)